 - Add the vegetable broth or water.
 Bring to a boil, then reduce to a simmer.
 Cook covered for 10-15 minutes or until the lentils are soft.
 Prepare the zucchini while they cook.

 - Grate the zucchini.
 When finished, place in a sieve and press the zucchini down to get out excess liquid.
+Allow the zucchini to sit while the lentils are cooking.

 - Add the garlic, lemon zest, and all spices and seasoning.
 Blend well with a fork or rubber spatula.